ddemott/stable-diffusion-webui/README.md

 ### Automatic Installation on Windows
 1. Install [Python 3.10.6](https://www.python.org/downloads/release/python-3106/) (Newer version of Python does not support torch), checking "Add Python to PATH".
 2. Install [git](https://git-scm.com/download/win).
-3. Download the stable-diffusion-webui repository, for example by running `git clone https://github.com/AUTOMATIC1111/stable-diffusion-webui.git`.
+3. Download the stable-diffusion-webui repository, for example by running `git clone https://github.com/ddemott/stable-diffusion-webui.git`.
 4. Run `webui-user.bat` from Windows Explorer as normal, non-administrator, user.

+**Enhanced Fork Features:** This repository includes additional cleanup scripts for better maintenance.
+After installation, you can use `start-clean.ps1` for optimized startup with automatic cleanup.

 ### Automatic Installation on Linux
 1. Install the dependencies: